 In addition to your CDL, safety certifications are also important to include on your resume.
 This might include certifications in defensive driving, first aid, or safety regulations.
 These certifications demonstrate your commitment to safety and compliance and can make you a more attractive candidate to potential employers.

-Specialized training, such as training in handling hazardous materials or specialized equipment, can also be valuable to list on your resume.
+Specialized free or paid CDL training, such as training in handling hazardous materials or specialized equipment, can also be valuable to list on your resume.
 This demonstrates your versatility as a driver and your willingness to learn and adapt to new challenges.

 If you have any formal education related to truck driving, such as a degree or certificate program, be sure to include that as well.
 This demonstrates your dedication to the field and willingness to invest in your career.